Christianity in Indonesia: Violence and discrimination against Christians

 Indonesian President Joko Widodo, Indonesian National Police and Indonesian National Armed Forces officer checked the aftermath of the multiple suicide bombings in Surabaya.

-An Indonesian Armed BRIMOB Special Police personnel guarding outside the Jakarta Cathedral during a Christian celebration.
+A Mobile Brigade Corps officer guarding outside the Jakarta Cathedral during a Christian celebration.

 Forced circumcisions and forced conversions of Christians occurred during the 1999–2002 Muslim-Christian conflict in Maluku, along with attacks on churches throughout Indonesia.
 The army, especially the special forces unit Kopassus, was accused of aiding the attacks in Maluku, and the official response to these attacks was lacking, while the full force of the law was used against those Christians involved in revenge attacks.
 The 2006 execution of three Catholic citizens in Sulawesi nurtured further fears that the Indonesian state favoured Muslims while penalising the Christian minority.

 Even after the subsiding of the Maluku conflict, Christians are victims of minor, but regular, attacks by radical Muslim organisations such as the Islamic Defenders Front (FPI).
 In 2005, Indonesians were shocked by the beheadings of three Christian schoolgirls, perpetrated by Muslim extremists in Sulawesi.

 On 8 February 2011, trial spectators attacked the defendant, prosecutors and judges, and Muslim rioters severely vandalised Protestant and Catholic churches, schools, and other property in Temanggung, Central Java in protest that prosecutors only demanded that the court sentence Antonius Bawengan to five years in prison (the maximum sentence permitted by law) for his alleged blasphemy against Islam via distributed leaflets.
 A local Muslim cleric allegedly demanded that Antonius receive the death penalty.
 The judge immediately sentenced Antonius to five years in prison.
 Local Muslim residents reportedly protected a Catholic priest and tried to minimise damage.
 The local Muslim cleric later received a one-year sentence for inciting the Temanggung riot.
 The Temanggung riot occurred two days after 1,500 Sunni Muslims attacked Ahmadiyya Muslims in Cikeusik, Banten, murdering three.